 Summer Employment with Delta Waterfowl

-Delta's main mission is to provide funds, facilities, and a great environment where graduate students can do research on waterfowl and wetlands ecology.
-We hire research assistants to help graduate students with their research projects.
+Each year, Delta Waterfowl hires field assistants to help graduate students with their research projects.
 Projects vary greatly but have included in the past: breeding ecology of pintails, gadwall, and lesser scaup, the effect of predators on nest success and brood survival, behavioral ecology of ducks and ducklings, and wetlands ecology and chemistry.
-This work is done at various sites throughout the Prairie Pothole Region, mostly in Saskatchewan, Manitoba, and North Dakota.
-Many of the graduate students funded by Delta have worked with Delta as research assistants.
-If a graduate degree is something you would like to pursue, this is a great opportunity to learn about waterfowl/wetlands research, interact with students and their professors, and get to know the institutions that are key players in this field.
+Working for Delta on the breeding grounds is great experience, especially if you are interested in a graduate degree and/or a career in waterfowl management.
+Technicians will learn about waterfowl/wetlands research, interact with students and their professors, and get to know the institutions that are key players in this field.
+Many of the graduate students funded by Delta Waterfowl began their career as Delta research assistants.